 7.4 A permit holder shall immediately destroy the permit on ceasing to own the subject vehicle, or on ceasing to be a resident.

-7.5 If a resident obtains a different vehicle from the subject of a current permit, he or she upon making a new application, shall be supplied with a new permit for that different vehicle for the balance of the permit period without paying a further fee.
+7.5 If a resident obtains a different vehicle from the subject of a current permit, they, upon making a new application, shall be supplied with a new permit for that different vehicle for the balance of the permit period without paying a further fee.

 7.6 A permit shall not be construed to mean that: